 For example, you might want to create a WooCommerce variations dropdown for color and another for size.

-These variations are listed in a product attributes dropdown on the product detail page.
-Customers can choose any combination of the variation options from the dropdowns before adding the product to the cart.
+This type of WooCommerce dropdown menu is listed as product attributes dropdowns on the product detail page.
+Customers can select any combination of the variation options from the dropdowns before adding the product to the cart.
 Their choices will add to the cost of the product, and added to the cart with the correct totals.

 This is all built into the WooCommerce core, without needing any extra plugins.